Skip to Main Content

 • Personal nouns.
 Excessive use of personal nouns [e.g., I, me, you, us] may lead the reader to believe the study was overly subjective.
 These words can be interpreted as being used only to avoid presenting empirical evidence about the research problem.
 Limit the use of personal nouns to descriptions of things you actually did [e.g., "I interviewed ten teachers about classroom management techniques..."].
 Note that personal nouns are generally found in the discussion section of a paper because this is where you as the author/researcher interpret and describe your work.

 • Directives.
 Avoid directives that demand the reader to "do this" or "do that."
 Directives should be framed as evidence-based recommendations or goals leading to specific outcomes.
 Note that an exception to this can be found in various forms of action research that involve evidence-based advocacy for social justice or transformative change.
-Within this area of the social sciences, authors may offer directives for action in a declarative tone of urgency.
+Within this methodological area of the social and behavioral sciences, authors may offer directives for action in a declarative tone of urgency.

 • Informal, conversational tone using slang and idioms.
 Academic writing relies on excellent grammar and precise word structure.
 Your narrative should not include regional dialects or slang terms because they can be open to interpretation.
 Your writing should be direct and concise using standard English.
+Note that this is also important because scholarship can be read by researchers outside of the United States.
+Slang and idioms are culturally constructed and, therefore, they can be confusing to an audience that is outside of that culture.

 • Wordiness.
 Focus on being concise, straightforward, and developing a narrative that does not have confusing language.
 By doing so, you help eliminate the possibility of the reader misinterpreting the design and purpose of your study.